pratikraundale12/pratikraundale12/README.md

 **Bachelor of Technology in Electronics and Telecommunication**
 *JSPM's Rajarshi Shahu College of Engineering, Pune* | 2022 - 2025
-- CGPA: 8.0/10.0
+- CGPA: 8.25/10.0
-- Relevant Coursework: Computer Networks, Cloud Computing Fundamentals
+- Relevant Coursework: Computer Networks, OOPS, Software Management

 **Diploma in Electronics and Telecommunication**
 *Government Polytechnic Washim* | 2019 - 2022